spapas/cookiecutter-django-starter/README.md

 Simple Django cookiecutter
 ==========================

-*Warning: Upgraded to Django 3.x - for python 3 only!*

 This cookiecutter has LDAP authentication configured - if you don't want it you need to remove the lines

 ```